Tardive dyskinesia treatment guidelines

 INDICATION & USAGE

-INGREZZA® (valbenazine) capsules is indicated for the treatment of adults with tardive dyskinesia.
+INGREZZA® (valbenazine) capsules is indicated in adults for the treatment of tardive dyskinesia and for the treatment of chorea associated with Huntington’s disease.

 IMPORTANT SAFETY INFORMATION